EA4BFK/IberRadio-Presentations-2016_2024/README.md

-# Iberradio-2016_2018-Presentations
+# Iberradio Presentations

-Here you will find the presentations I made in Iberradio Ham Fair on years 2016, 2017 and 2018
+Here you will find the presentations I made in Iberradio Ham Fair on different years, related with different topics on Rf Measurement, Antennas and Satellites.

+All presentations are in Spanish

 Topics by year: